open-solid/open-api-bundle/README.md

 OpenApiBundle
 =============

-The OpenApiBundle adds Symfony support for generating OpenAPI documentation for your REST API.
+Provides a tight integration of `zircote/swagger-php` library into the Symfony full-stack framework for generating OpenAPI documentation.

 Installation
 ------------